 - Units with key objectives have been planned by the Primary staff in order to ensure there is continuity and progression from Reception to Year 6 and into KS3 and KS4

 - The command words: Describe, Explain and Compare are used when planning activities, to enable children, when they are developmentally ready, to show their historical understanding; this leads directly into the KS3 requirements FOR KS3 and KS4

 - At Gildredge House, we recognise that experiences and enrichment opportunities help to bring the subject of History alive.
 There will therefore be opportunities to:

 - Handle artefacts with care

-- Use imaginative play or drama to express feelings and ideas
+- Within the Primary phase, use imaginative play or drama to express feelings and ideas

 - Respond to images, games, stories, art, music and dance

 - Make visits to local places of interest including castles, where possible, and where not, make use of videos and the internet.

 |Bronze Age at Gildredge House||Learning how to use a bow and arrow as part of our Castles topic||What can artefacts teach us?|